It’s Taco Tuesday! Here’s A New Recipe

 - 8 small tortillas (corn or flour)

-- Toppings: Shredded lettuce, diced tomatoes, sliced radishes, chopped cilantro, crumbled queso fresco or shredded cheese, lime wedges
+- Toppings: Shredded lettuce, diced tomatoes, diced avocado, chopped cilantro, sour cream, grated cheese, salsa, lime wedges

 Instructions:

-- Heat olive oil in a skillet over medium heat.
-Add the diced onion and garlic, and sauté until softened and translucent.
+- Heat olive oil in a large skillet over medium heat.
+Add the diced onion and garlic and sauté until softened and fragrant.

-- Add the diced chicken thighs to the skillet and cook until browned and cooked through.
-Season with chili powder, cumin, paprika, cayenne pepper (if desired), salt, and pepper.
-Stir well to coat the chicken evenly with the spices.
+- Add the ground beef or chicken to the skillet and cook until browned and cooked through.
+Break it up into smaller crumbles using a spatula or spoon.

+- Sprinkle the chili powder, cumin, paprika, cayenne pepper (if using), salt, and pepper over the meat.
+Stir well to evenly coat the meat with the spices.
 Cook for another 2-3 minutes to allow the flavors to meld.

-- While the chicken is cooking, prepare the avocado lime crema.
-In a blender or food processor, combine the avocado, Greek yogurt, lime juice, and a pinch of salt.
-Blend until smooth and creamy.
-Adjust the seasoning to taste.

 - Warm the tortillas by placing them directly over a gas flame or in a dry skillet until soft and pliable.
 Alternatively, you can wrap them in foil and heat them in a preheated oven at 350°F (175°C) for a few minutes.

-- Assemble the tacos: Spread a dollop of the avocado lime crema onto each tortilla.
-Top with the cooked chicken, shredded lettuce, diced tomatoes, sliced radishes, chopped cilantro, and crumbled queso fresco or shredded cheese.
-Squeeze fresh lime juice over the top.
+- Assemble the tacos: Place a spoonful of the seasoned meat mixture onto each tortilla.
+Top with your desired toppings such as shredded lettuce, diced tomatoes, diced avocado, chopped cilantro, sour cream, grated cheese, salsa, and a squeeze of lime juice.

 -